boro2g/AlexaCore/README.md

 # Default intents:
 The core function code registers some default Intents: `DefaultStopIntent`,`DefaultCancelIntent` and optionally `DefaultDebugIntent`.
 You can trigger the `DefaultDebugIntent` to be included via the IntentFactory: `IncludeDefaultDebugIntent`.
 You can also override the cancel and stop intent's or register your own.

-To replace with your own you simply need to create Intents that are named `"AMAZON.CancelIntent"` or `"AMAZON.StopIntent"` and register them.
+To replace with your own you simply need to create Intents that are configured with IntentName of `"AMAZON.CancelIntent"` or `"AMAZON.StopIntent"` and register them.

 # Extensions:
 Some IEnumerable extensions are available to: `PickRandom`, `Shuffle` and `JoinStringList`.
 The latter is useful for pretty printing lists of strings.
 The output for an array `new[] { "1","2","3" }` will be: `"1, 2 and 3"`